Quick Summary:

 Comparing Renewable vs Nonrenewable Energy Resources

-Renewable resources are natural sources that replenish themselves over short time spans, including sunlight, wind, water, and biomass.
+Renewable energy refers to energy from sources that won’t run out, such as sunlight, wind, water, and biomass.
 These are central to sustainable energy systems because they don’t deplete when used responsibly.

 Learn more from the National Renewable Energy Laboratory (NREL).